awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

    To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

-1. In the **Input Parameters** section, specify parameters for the document\.
-For Automation documents, the system auto\-populates some of the values\.
+1. In the **Input Parameters** section, specify parameters for the runbook\.
+For runbooks, the system auto\-populates some of the values\.
 You can keep or replace these values\.
 **Important**
-For Automation documents, you can optionally specify an Automation Assume Role\.
+For runbooks, you can optionally specify an Automation Assume Role\.
 If you don't specify a role for this parameter, then the automation assumes the maintenance window service role you choose in step 11\.
-As such, you must ensure that the maintenance window service role you choose has the appropriate AWS Identity and Access Management \(IAM\) permissions to perform the actions defined within the Automation document\.
+As such, you must ensure that the maintenance window service role you choose has the appropriate AWS Identity and Access Management \(IAM\) permissions to perform the actions defined within the runbook\.
-For example, the service\-linked role for Systems Manager doesn't have the IAM permission `ec2:CreateSnapshot`, which is required to run the Automation document `AWS-CopySnapshot`\.
+For example, the service\-linked role for Systems Manager doesn't have the IAM permission `ec2:CreateSnapshot`, which is required to use the runbook `AWS-CopySnapshot`\.
 In this scenario, you must either use a custom maintenance window service role or specify an Automation Assume Role that has `ec2:CreateSnapshot` permissions\.
 For information, see [Setting up Automation](automation-setup.md)\.

 1. Choose **Register Automation task**\.